zenml-io/zenml/docs/book/reference/how-do-i.md

 so feel free to [reach out to us on Slack](https://zenml.io/slack-invite/) before doing this if you are unsure.

+- **steps that create other steps AKA dynamic pipelines and steps**?

+Please read our [general information on how to compose steps + pipelines together](../user-guide/advanced-guide/pipelining-features/compose-pipelines.md) to start with.
+You might also find the code examples in [our guide to implementing hyperparameter tuning](../user-guide/advanced-guide/pipelining-features/hyper-parameter-tuning.md) which is related to this topic.

 - **templates**: using starter code with ZenML?

 [Project templates](../user-guide/starter-guide/using-project-templates) allow
 you to get going quickly with ZenML.
 We recommend the Starter template (`starter`) for most use cases which gives you a basic scaffold and structure around which you can write your own code.
+You can also build templates for others inside a Git repository and use them with ZenML's templates functionality.

 - **upgrade** my ZenML client and/or server?